Saaeen-Grant-UWI/COMP2140-Project/README.md

 There is CSS for each page:

-- Homepage: homepage.php, homepage.css (Completed)
+- Homepage: homepage.php, homepage.css (Partially Completed)
 - Login Page: login.php, login.css
 - Register Page: regsiter.php, register.css
-- Appointment Page: appointment.php, appointment.css
+- Appointment Page (consists of three parts: my information appointment-details and review-submit): appointment.php, appointment.css
 - Parts Page: appointment.php, appointment.css
 - Contact Page: contact.php, contact.css

+Please stick to the colors sent in the group.
+The mockups for the home page and appointment page can be found in the google drive.

+Use embedded javascript for buttons.